Backpacker Cruises in New Zealand You Can’t Miss!

 Make it to New Zealand’s third island by, well we would say by cruising but it is more like bobbing, from Bluff to Stewart Island.
 On the way, you may see Dog Island Lighthouse and many smaller islands.

 144 islands are scattered around the Bay of Islands.
-Their waters are populated by playful dolphins waiting for only one thing: for you join them in the water to play with them.
-That’s what they’re waiting for, right?
+Their waters are populated by playful dolphins, as well as dramatic coastal and island scenery.
+Jump on a Bay of Islands cruise to experience the region’s iconic sights.
 [Update: dolphin swimming is now prohibited with bottlenose dolphins in the Bay of Islands.
 Cruises still operate to view the dolphins in the afternoons].

 9. Doubtful Sound Cruise